 To be honest, we didn’t know much about Wilmington, North Carolina at the time we were planning our trip.
 We simply wanted to break up the 8 hour drive from Charleston, SC to Shenandoah National Park.
 Wilmington was around the halfway point and was on the ocean, so we decided to give it a shot, and we are so glad we did.
 Wilmington turned out to be one of our favorite places in the whole SE USA road trip!

-Here’s what we did in Wilmington for two days with our two kids (aged almost 3 & 5):
+Here’s how we spent two days in Wilmington with kids (aged almost 3 & 5):

 After a long drive from Charleston, we arrived in Wilmington, NC late afternoon.
 We didn’t have time to do much, so we drove to their charming downtown for an early dinner.
 We found a really nice southern food restaurant downtown called The Basics.
 The food was excellent and we were impressed at the quality of the kid’s food; it was prepared with a quality you don’t see very often.
 As good as our entrees were, the star of the show was the Hummingbird Cake – a three layer spiced cake with very generous cream cheese icing.
 Between the four of us, it was like a cow falling into a lake of piranhas – the Hummingbird Cake was gone instantly!